Fibromyalgia and Eye Pain

 A picture of a white brain drawing on a black background.

 If you would prefer to listen to this article, please click below.
-I have talked a lot about the prevalence of Neurodiversity found within the hypermobile population over the last few years.
+Over the last few years, I have talked a lot about the prevalence of Neurodiversity within the hypermobile population.
 And to be honest, it’s very important to do so!
-Most studies find that over 50% of participants with a diagnosis of Autism, attention deficit […]
+Most studies find that over 50% of participants with a diagnosis of Autism, attention deficit hyperactivity […]

 Outdoor Exercise For Fibromyalgia